AnnaWegmann/annawegmann.github.io/_pages/thesis.md

 Of course, these projects are mere suggestions and very tentative descriptions.
 Everything is open to change and for discussion.

 Your first step will be to develop a research plan that is doable in your given time frame.
 That usually means making several assumptions and simplifications to fit, e.g., a 10 week project plan.
-It is great if you can already bring a plan in our first meeting.
+It is great if you can already bring a plan to our first meeting.
 It does not have to be perfect by any means.
 We can develop it further together.

 Hope to work with you soon!